samueltezera28/Student-Assesment-Database/README.md

 * This is how Students will register and assign to courses and this role is  only for Admins
 ![logo](https://i.imgur.com/VXb7RKi.png)
 ![logo](https://i.imgur.com/TpGBtnQ.png)
+* Instructors
 * Instrctors have diffrent portals to manage their students and update Assements
 ![logo](https://i.imgur.com/dvj2smY.png)
 ![logo](https://i.imgur.com/3WHFvv8.png)
+* Student
+* This portal is for students to see their Assesment using only their id
+* It can calculate Grade
 ![logo](https://i.imgur.com/pOWro0T.png)
 ![logo](https://i.imgur.com/5whQhfB.png)
   ## The Team